VuFind

-VuFind is an open-source library search engine that allows users to search and browse beyond the resources of a traditional Online public access catalog (OPAC).
+VuFind® is an open-source library search engine that allows users to search and browse beyond the resources of a traditional Online public access catalog (OPAC).
 Developed by Villanova University, version 1.0 was released in July 2010 after two years in beta.

-VuFind operates with a simple interface and offers flexible keyword searching.
+VuFind® operates with a simple interface and offers flexible keyword searching.
 While most commonly used for searching catalog records, VuFind can be extended to search other library resources including: locally cached journals, digital library items, and institutional repository and bibliography.
 The software is also modular and highly configurable, allowing implementers to choose system components to best fit their needs.

-The project wiki lists around two hundred institutions running live or beta instances of VuFind including the Georgia Tech Library, the National Library of Ireland, Yale University, and the DC Public Library, as well as a dozen of instances run by finc in Germany.
+The project wiki lists around two hundred institutions running live or beta instances of VuFind® including the National Library of Finland, the National Library of Ireland, and the Iowa City Public Library, as well as a dozen of instances run by finc in Germany.

 Features

-VuFind offers a number of features that enhance usability:
+VuFind® offers a number of features that enhance usability: